ATO Interest Charges Are Now Non-Deductible: What Your Business Needs to Know

 There are no major exemptions for this rule once it takes effect.
 However:

-- Interest incurred before 1 July 2025 may still be deductible
+- Interest incurred before 1 July 2025 may still be deductible under existing law

 We advise keeping separate accounts and clear documentation of all ATO correspondence to support your tax position if queried.